Agent Orange Newsletter - Summer 2016

 The Fastest Way to Get a Disability Claim Decision

 If you’re a Veteran who needs to file a disability compensation claim for the first time or you need to submit a new claim for a previous service-related condition, there is now a faster, easier way to get a claim decision.
 With the help of your local Veterans Service Officer, you can file an electronic claim, eClaim, through eBenefits and get a faster VA decision.
+Find out more about eClaims in this article.

-VA Continues to Study the Health of Vietnam Veterans
+VE-HEROeS: Studying the Health of Vietnam Veterans

 Download free viewer and reader software to view PDF, video and other file formats.